Grantham, Queensland: Education

 Grantham State School is a government primary (Prep-6) school for boys and girls at 15 Victor Street (27.5740°S 152.2020°E).
 In 2017, the school had an enrolment of 95 students with 6 teachers and 6 non-teaching staff (4 full-time equivalent).

+There are no secondary schools in Grantham.
+The nearest government secondary school is Lockyer District State High School in neighbouring Gatton to the east.